 Newsletter SignupJoin our email list to receive news of our latest activities and featured items!

-ANTIQUE QUILTS, COVERLETS IN A CHELSEA GALLERY EXHIBITION
+ANTIQUE QUILTS EXHIBITION IN CHELSEA FINE ARTS GALLERY

 Quilt with Harvest Sun Pattern, American, nineteenth or early twentieth century, cotton, pieced.
 Collection of Etsuko Terasaki.
 Photo credit: David O. Brown, courtesy of the Herbert F. Johnson Museum of Art, Cornell University.